Santa Monica Mountains: Regional parks

 Over twenty individual state and municipal parks are in the Santa Monica Mountains, including: Topanga State Park, Leo Carrillo State Park, Malibu Creek State Park, Point Mugu State Park, Will Rogers State Historic Park, Point Dume State Beach, Griffith Park, Marvin Braude Mulholland Gateway Park, Charmlee Wilderness Park, Franklin Canyon Park, Runyon Canyon Park, King Gillette Ranch Park, and Paramount Ranch Park.

 Satwiwa

 The Satwiwa Native American Indian Culture Center in Newbury Park, California is located within the Santa Monica Mountains National Recreation Area.
 The area was purchased by the U.S. National Park Service in 1980.
 The Rosewood Trail near Stagecoach Inn, which leads to Angel Vista is an access point in Newbury Park.

-Griffith Park
+Griffith and Elysian Parks

 At the eastern end of the Santa Monica Mountains are Griffith Park and Elysian Park.
 Griffith Park is separated from the rest of the Santa Monica Mountains to the west by the Cahuenga Pass, over which the 101 Freeway (also called the Hollywood Freeway) passes from the San Fernando Valley into Hollywood.
 Elysian Park is in the easternmost part of the mountains and is bordered by the Los Angeles River to the east and Downtown Los Angeles nearby to the south.